 AR Long Before VR

-Why I Believe Augmented Reality Will Thrive and Dominate Before We Fully Embrace Virtual Reality
+Why the World will Coddle Augmentation Before We Fully Embrace Virtual Reality

 Scalability, Flexibility and Multi-Tasking